rboyd/tetris/README.md

 Objects to simulate some primitive operations in the game of Tetris.

-## Install

-`poetry install`

 ## How to use

 Execute `main.py` to run test input and print resulting line height to stdout:

 `./main.py <input.txt >output.txt`

+## Install Optional Dependencies

+The basic program should work without external dependencies.
+In order to execute Jupyter Notebook, work with renderer, etc:

+`poetry install`

 The project is implemented as an [nbdev](https://github.com/fastai/nbdev) notebook.
+Docs are generated from notebooks in literate programming fashion best viewed on Github or in Jupyter Notebook.

+## Testing

-Docs are generated from notebooks in literate programming fashion, tests are run against the notebook and CI executed in Github Actions.
+Tests are run against the notebooks and CI executed in Github Actions (`./.github/workflows`).

+Can be run from dev machine via:

+$ `nbdev_test_nbs`

 ## The Class Library